U.S. Geological Survey Manual

 (3) A statement that the copyright holder agrees to indemnify the Federal Government for out-of-pocket damages incurred if the assurance is proven not to be the case.
 Indemnification clauses are also recommended for transactions that involve the purchase of copyrights and copyrighted material, or the use of copyrighted material under license.

 D. When copyrighted materials are used in an information product, including on a Website or Web page, the following notice should appear:

 “Although this information product, for the most part, is in the public domain, it also contains copyrighted materials as noted in the text.
 Permission to reproduce copyrighted items must be secured from the copyright owner.”

-F. Copyright questions may be addressed to the USGS, Office of Administrative Policy and Services or the U.S. Department of the Interior, Office of the Solicitor.
+F. Copyright questions may be addressed to the Office of Policy and Analysis or directly to the DOI Office of the Solicitor.